CFWC-FM

-CFWC-FM (93.9 MHz, Hot Country 93.9) is a radio station in Brantford, Ontario.
-Owned by Evanov Communications, the station broadcasts a country format.
-The studios are located at 325 West St in Brantford while its transmitter is located atop a church steeple at Dundas St and Sydenham St in Brantford.
+CFWC-FM (93.9 MHz, Hot Country 93.9) is a commercial radio station in Brantford, Ontario.
+Owned by Evanov Communications, the station broadcasts a country music format.
+The studios are on West Street at Harris Avenue in Brantford.

+CFWC-FM is a Class A FM station with an effective radiated power (ERP) of 1,483 watts (2,630 watts maximum).
+The transmitter is atop a tower on Edmondson Street near West Street in Brantford.

 History

+Freshwind 99.5

-On October 11, 2001, Anthony Schleifer, on behalf of a company to be incorporated, received approval from the Canadian Radio-television and Telecommunications Commission to operate an English-language specialty FM radio programming undertaking at Brantford.
+On October 11, 2001, Anthony Schleifer, on behalf of a company to be incorporated, received approval from the Canadian Radio-television and Telecommunications Commission (CRTC) to operate an English-language specialty FM radio station in Brantford.
 The station's original frequency was 99.5 FM and was branded as Freshwind 99.5 when it began broadcasting in early 2002.

-Its transmitter located atop a church steeple, with its studios and offices at 271 Greenwich Street in Brantford.
-The station has also been given permission to increase power to 250 watts, but was not carried out at the time it was granted.
+Its transmitter was located atop a church steeple, with its studios and offices at 271 Greenwich Street in Brantford.
+The station has also been given permission to increase power to 250 watts, but this was not carried out at the time it was granted.
+It had a Christian radio format.

+Move to 93.9 FM

-On May 20, 2004, CFWC-FM was given CRTC approval to change frequency to 93.9 MHz and to increase effective radiated power from 50 to 250 watts.
-Antenna height remained 23.9 metres EHAAT.
+On May 20, 2004, CFWC-FM was given CRTC approval to change its frequency to 93.9 MHz.
+It was also permitted to increase its effective radiated power from 50 to 250 watts.
+The antenna height remained 23.9 m in height above average terrain (HAAT).

+The power increase and taller tower allowed the station to cover not just Brantford but several adjacent communities.
 When CFWC moved to 93.9 MHz, it adopted the name Power 93.9.

+Changes in ownership

-In 2010, Durham Radio filed an application to acquire CFWC, pursuant to the approval of a separate application to remove license conditions requiring it to primarily broadcast "non-classic religious music" (which would allow it to drop its Christian format in favour of a mainstream format).
-On February 10, 2011, the CRTC denied the application, noting that it appeared to be an attempt to undermine the normal competitive licensing process.
+In 2010, Durham Radio filed an application to acquire CFWC, under the condition that the station also be relieved from licensing conditions requiring it to broadcast a religious format.
+On February 10, 2011, the CRTC denied the application, noting that Durham Radio's request appeared to be an attempt to undermine the normal competitive licensing process.

-On February 17, 2012, an application was filed with the CRTC under which the station would be sold to Sound of Faith Broadcasting Inc. The deal was subsequently approved by the CRTC on June 28, 2012, with Sound of Faith Broadcasting officially taking ownership on August 24, 2012.
-The station was subsequently renamed FaithFM.
+On June 28, 2012, the CRTC approved the sale of the station to Sound of Faith Broadcasting.